 Sahar Dolatshahi (43-year-old actress): In late September, she was traveling abroad with singer Homayoun Shajarian when he displayed Mahsa Amini’s picture at a concert in Australia.
 After she returned to Iran on October 8, security officials reportedly seized her passport and banned her from future travel.

 Hamid Farrokhnejad (53-year-old actor): On October 9, he said that he had been interrogated twice for backing the demonstrations.
 “I was summoned twice, interrogated for 10 hours, and banned from leaving the country to prove to me that I was wrong when I said that even a peaceful protest is not possible in this country,” he said on Instagram.
+On December 15, Farrokhnejad condemned Supreme Leader Ayatollah Ali Khamenei on Instagram.
+He compared Khamenei to Joseph Stalin, Benito Mussolini and other dictators.
+“Over time, all dictators have the illusion of assuming themselves as God, and they think they are absolutely right and eternal…but they are all mentally ill,” he wrote.
 Farrokhnejad had supported previous protests in 2018, when the Intelligence Ministry summoned him over comments he made online.

 Hengameh Ghaziani (52-year-old actress): She was an early supporter of the protests on social media.
 She condemned the “child-killer” government for the deaths of dozens of children in an Instagram post on November 17.
 Security forces detained her on November 20 after she posted a video of herself without a headscarf on social media.
 She was detained for allegedly inciting and supporting the protests as well as communicating with dissident media.
 “From this moment on, whatever happens to me, know that as always, I am with the Iranian people until my last breath,” she wrote to her 2.2 million Instagram followers.